FabioSpr/valid-syntax/readme.md

 ## Usage and Features

 - Copy the entire folder inside %USERPROFILE%/.vscode/extensions
-- Inside VSCode Extentions view you can now find the new extention called "Valid Syntax Highlighting"
+- Inside VSCode Extensions view you can now find the new extension called "Valid Syntax Highlighting"

 ## Settings